 Six ecosystems

-E6 will pilot RRR ecosystems in 6 regions across North West Europe to increase the
+E6 will pilot 6 RRR ecosystems in 5 countries across North West Europe to increase the

 regions’ capacities to manage EEE reuse, repair and refurbishment.